bitovi/academy/src/technology-consulting/5-communication.md

 - How often do you initiate casual conversations with your team members?
 - What methods have you used to keep informal conversations going in a remote environment?

-#### Balancing professionalism with approachability in social interactions

-While it’s important to be approachable and engage in casual conversations, maintaining a level of professionalism is key — especially in a client-facing role.
-Be mindful of the context and choose topics that are appropriate for your work environment.
-For instance, sharing a light-hearted joke or discussing hobbies can be great for building connections, but be careful to avoid topics that could be considered controversial or overly personal.
-Strive to create an atmosphere where others feel comfortable engaging with you, knowing that you respect their boundaries and the professional context.

-Tips and techniques:

-- **Set boundaries early:** If a conversation veers into uncomfortable territory, redirect it politely by steering it back to more neutral ground.

-Questions to reflect:

-- How do you currently balance being approachable while maintaining professionalism?
-- Have you ever found yourself in a situation where you or someone else crossed a line in casual conversation?
-How did you handle it?
-- How can you create an environment where everyone feels comfortable sharing while still respecting professional boundaries?

 ### Creating a supportive and inclusive environment

 #### Encouraging openness and psychological safety within the team